-In the brief submitted by the Solicitor General, the bald claim is made that a patent "is a paradigmatic public right, which gives the government the right not only to grant the patents but to remove them as well by actions solely within the executive branch through the actions of the USPTO on "the traditional understanding of patent rights as privileges that the government may revoke without judicial involvement," and, apparently without any compensation at all.
-In its view, whenever the existence of a right depends on the will of Congress, it can set whatever limitations it chooses on the matter of its adjudication.
-The claim is breathtaking in its implication because it means that whenever Congress creates any statutory rights, it can oust Article III courts of their jurisdiction.
-The brief submitted by Greene Energy also stresses these same imperialist themes.
-A careful history of the public rights doctrine shows that it is far more limited in its scope.
+The Solicitor General claims in his brief for the federal respondent that a patent "is a paradigmatic public right," which gives the government the right not only to grant patents, but to remove them as well by actions solely within the executive branch through the PTO.
+The brief further claims that "the traditional understanding of patent rights [is that they are] privileges that the government may revoke without judicial involvement," and, apparently without any compensation at all.12 On this view, whenever the existence of a right depends on the will of Congress, Congress can set the terms for how that right will be adjudicated.
+The implications of this claim are breathtaking, because it means that whenever Congress creates any statutory rights, it can oust Article III courts of their jurisdiction.
+The government position thus inverts the basic rule of separation of powers, under which Congress decides the content of new federal causes of action, but cannot remove them from federal court.
+Article III, Section 2 states categorically: "The judicial power shall extend to all cases, in law and equity, arising under this Constitution, the laws of the United States, and treaties made or which shall be made, under their authority."
+To that command, the government adds this caveat: "unless Congress decides otherwise," which makes Article III an optional extra.
+The brief submitted by Greene Energy stresses these same themes.
+13 A careful history of the public rights doctrine shows that it is far more limited in its scope than the government and Greene Energy claim; it is chiefly limited to incidental administrative disputes that deal with the disposition of government property and the settling of financial disputes in the administrative scheme.

-I. Private Property versus Public Rights
+I. Private Property Versus Public Rights